Zero Waste

 To achieve highest and best use of materials, UCLA has partnered with human-I-T to refurbish electronic waste (including lab equipment) rather than sending the materials to be recycled.
 The refurbished products will be provided to low-income individuals, under-served communities, and nonprofits in need of technology, internet, and digital training.
 The remaining non-salvageable goods will be recycled through a certified process.
 You can learn more about human-I-T by clicking here or submit an e-waste request through the Recycling Request Form.

-To help you determine what furniture is considered “good and resalable”, click here to view the slides provided by Habitat for Humanity of Greater Los Angeles.
+Otherwise to help you determine what furniture is considered “good and resalable”, click here to view the slides provided by Habitat for Humanity of Greater Los Angeles.
+This is specifically for what Habitat accepts.
+The UCLA Thrift Store also accepts donations of many kinds and can pick up some items.

 Waste Data Reports and Plans